praw-dev/praw/README.rst

 Installation
 ------------

-PRAW is supported on python 3.5+.
+PRAW is supported on Python 3.5+.
 The recommended way to install PRAW is via `pip <https://pypi.python.org/pypi/pip>`_.

 .. code-block:: bash